apostrophecms/docs/docs/cookbook/reusing-standard-fields.md

   mixins: [AposInputMixin],
 ```

 The main script starts with the `name` property, which is set by convention to the same value as the name of the file.
 This is followed by the `components` property, with an object of the components that we just loaded.
 If your component uses the button component, you would add `AposButton` to this object.
-Similarly, the `mixin` property takes an array of the mixins we just imported.
+Similarly, the `mixins` property takes an array of the mixins we just imported.

 ```javascript
 props: {